 - 1 Open the required topology in the Device Graph.
-See Selecting a Topology, on page 35. - 2 Select the device you want to configure.
+See Selecting a Topology, on page 34. - 2 Select the device you want to configure.
+The Property Editor is displayed on the right.

 In this case, the IPG2 bubble is selected and the Device Group Properties tab is selected in the Property Editor.